 Day 1: Start in Bristol, stock up the car with plenty of snacks then drive to Wales.
 Visit LLanthony Priory and climb Pen y Fan, Brecon Beacons.
 Have ice cream.
 Drive to Derby.
 MAKE SURE YOU HAVE CAKE AT THE CHERRY TREE FARM PUB!
 (Stay in Ibis Budget Hotel).

 Day 2: Drive from Derby to Lumsdale Falls.
 Drive through the Peak district, stopping to take photos along the way.
 Hopefully avoiding too many sheep traffic jams.
 Visit Peveril Castle.
 Have chips in Castleton Fish & Chips, you won’t regret it.
 (Stay at Greyhound Inn, Penrith).

 Day 4: Drive to Fort William for breakfast.
 Drive and hike to Steall Falls, Glen nevis, one of the most beautiful places I’ve ever been.
 Visit Commando Memorial monument on the way to the Highland Wildlife Park, Kincraig.
-We were supposed to stay in Inverness, BUT our B&B hostess turned out to be a horrible human that had booked us in for a room for 2 instead of 3 and offered us NO help to find somewhere else to stay.
+We were supposed to stay in Inverness but there was a mix up with our booking SO we had to look elsewhere.
 Turns out nowhere in Inverness had any spaces so we ended up having to drive for another 1.5 hrs to Gerry’s Hostel, Achnashellach.
 Which was wonderful.
 (Stay in Gerry’s).
 However, I’ve since been back to Inverness and it was a lovely city so I recommend at least a night there if you have the time.
 Then you can squeeze in a visit to Loch Ness and hopefully see Nessie 😉

 Day 5: Some SERIOUS hiking in the mountains surrounding the hostel.
 We basically got lost in the highlands.
 Then back to Gerry’s Hostel to chill by the fire.
 (Stay in Gerry’s).
 If you do stay in Gerry’s you’ll need to bring your own food with you and cook it there.
 Also, make sure you bring proper hiking gear with you.

 The Lake and Peak district are must visits on any UK road trip!
 Take a look!